minipief/pyva/doc/source/infinite_layer_classes.rst

 Fluid Layer Honeycomb
 +++++++++++++++++++++

 The honeycomb channels restrict the direction of propagation to pure z-propagation.
-Thus, in case of a honeycomb layer equation :ref:`fluid-transfer-matrix` is used with :math:`k_x=0`.
+Thus, in case of a honeycomb layer equation :eq:`fluid-transfer-matrix` is used with :math:`k_x=0`.

 Solid Layer
 -----------